andikleen/perf-gcov/README.md

 - gcov-stream-profile.sh - script to profile and generate gcov without temporary files
 - gcov-online-profile.sh - background gcov generation for all running binaries with debuginfo.

+## Compatibility

+gcov.py is (mostly) compatible to create\_gcov, and profile-merger.py mostly compatible to profile-merger.
+They can be used as a replacement in build systems.

 ## Differences to autofdo

 - Much less mature.
 - Not a nightmare to build (I hope)
 - Much simpler (but only focussed on the gcc job)
-- Much less memory use for large dumps.
+- Much less memory use for large input files because they are not completely loaded into memory.
 - Supports streaming mode to not save individual samples to disk.
 - Supports online mode for automatic background profiling
 - Some differences in output due to differences in dwarf processing